1)

 (n)

-Answer (Part 2): Rashi (48a, DH "Bishlama" "Ela") explains that in the case of the rib cage, if he checks the lung and the water does not come out we do not assume that there was a hole which became filled.
-Being that we can say the problem is in the rib cage, we say that the problem was in the rib cage, and therefore it is a Kosher animal.
+Answer (Part 2): Rashi (in 48a, DH "Bishlama" "Ela") explains that in the case of the rib-cage, if he checks the lung and the water does not come out, we do not assume that there was a hole which became filled.
+Being that we can say the problem is in the rib-cage, we do, and therefore it is a Kosher animal.
 However, in the case of the two lobes, it is clear that the Sircha was due to a wound.
 One of the lungs therefore had a hole, and renders the animal a Treifah.
-The reason why wind does not come through the lung is because a membrane grew over it and plugged up the hole.
-(In other words, Tosfos is answering that the Gemara itself is bothered by a similar question!)
+And the reason that wind does not come through the lung is because a membrane grew over it and plugged up the hole.
+(In other words, Tosfos is answering that the Gemara itself is bothered by a similar question).

 åîéäå ìôéøåùå ùôéøù ù÷øåí òåìä áìà ð÷á ÷ùä äìùåï, ãìà äåä ìéä ìîéîø 'àé äàé àéð÷éá', àìà 'àé äàé îéð÷éá'.